 12. Cherry Blossom Festival, New Haven

 Mark your calendar for this one, folks!
-On Sunday April 24th, the Historic Wooster Square Association will host their annual cherry blossom festival.
+Every April, the Historic Wooster Square Association hosts their annual cherry blossom festival.
 Honestly, this event is too pretty for words.

 But this picture is a great example of what you'll see.
 Visitors exclaim that the trees always seem to blossom right before the festival starts.
 It's almost like they know!